smartcai/Numic/README.md

 The design philosophy is to build up a clean but not huge matrix computations package, so that any project in the C language can incorporate it as part.

+The major components include operations on matrix and vectors such as BLAS, transformations like Householder and Givens, decompositions like QR and SVD and bidiagonalization, and some optimizations methods based on them.

 ./src
 ---